marcospassos/java-php-serializer/README.md

 Most of the serialization libraries in PHP use reflection for re-hydrating objects, and it becomes an issue when you have to deserialize large structures with hundreds of objects.
-Deserializing data from PHP serialization format, on the other hand, is much faster.
+Fortunately, PHP's native serialization is fast and the `unserialize()` function can handle such cases in a few milliseconds.

 This library implements the full format specification through a friendly API that encapsulates the complexity of the serialization process.